 1. Separating from the stalk

 The first step for freezing Brussel sprouts is to separate them from the stalks.
 It is a fairly straightforward process.
 All you have to do is cut the stalks from the part that connects with the head.
 Cut by using a sharp knife.
-It is a bit time taking as you have to separate the stalk from every Brussel sprouts individually.
+It is a bit time taking as you have to separate the stalk from every Brussels sprouts individually.
 So, patience is the key here.
 Moreover, you don’t need to cut it in half.
 Cutting the stalk is enough.

 2. Washing and draining

 Once you have separated the stalks, the next step is soaking them in cold water for about 30 to 40 minutes.
 This step is crucial if you suspect insects.
-Add salt to the water and let the Brussel sprouts sit for some time.
+Add salt to the water and let the Brussels sprouts sit for some time.
 Salt will help you get rid of worms and insects hiding in the leaves.
-Drain the Brussel sprouts and rinse to get rid of salty water.
+Drain the Brussels sprouts and rinse to get rid of salty water.

 Next, you have to prepare for blanching Brussel sprouts.
 It is a simple process.
 All you have to do is heat water in a large stockpot.
 Once it starts to boil, add rinsed Brussel sprouts and let them boil for some time.
 The boiling time depends upon the size of the Brussel sprouts.
 You can blanch the larger Brussel sprouts for 5 minutes, the medium ones for 4 minutes, and the smaller ones for 3 minutes.

 4. Ice bath

 Once the timer is up, remove the Brussel sprouts from the pot and immediately add them into the ice bath.
 This will stop the cooking process and will also help the vegetable to firm up.
 Let them sit in the ice bath until they are cool.